-Ready for some spring fun?
+Ready for some summer fun?
 City of Newcastle is providing fun activities these school holidays at Newcastle Museum, Newcastle Libraries, Newcastle Art Gallery, Blackbutt Reserve, Civic Theatre and local parks and beaches.

 Newcastle Art Gallery